Can I Give Someone Access to My Safety Deposit Box?

 • Medical records

-This is why I recommend using our digital storage platform Trustworthy (click to start your free trial).
+This is why we recommend using our digital storage platform, Trustworthy.
 Trustworthy is a digital storage service that helps families manage documents securely.
-Compared to other storage platforms, Trustworthy is more personalized, secure, and easy to use.
+Compared to other storage platforms, it’s more personalized, secure, and easy to use.

 With a handy iPhone app or mobile website, you can access your important information wherever you are.
 Furthermore, you can give full or limited access to family members, finance professionals, or associates.